 Tooth Damage.
 Injuries to teeth and the surrounding oral structures can cause permanent damage if they are not treated immediately, but oral surgeons can often save the natural tooth, even in some cases of avulsion (a completely knocked-out tooth).
 If your tooth is knocked out, bring it to our office as soon as possible.
 Chances of saving the tooth drop substantially after the first half an hour after the injury.
 Do not wipe off any attached tissues.
 Instead, preserve your tooth in some saliva or whole milk and bring it in right away.
 Oral surgeons can stabilize knocked-out teeth through wiring or bonding to restore your natural tooth successfully.

 Broken or chipped teeth can also be restored through treatments performed by oral surgeons.
 Your repaired tooth will look identical to your other healthy teeth, and you will be able to smile with confidence.
 If your natural tooth is damaged beyond repair, we also offer permanent tooth replacement options such as dental implants, which look and function just like your natural healthy teeth do.

 Facial Injury Treatment at Siouxland Oral & Maxillofacial Surgery

 Our team is prepared to handle emergency situations when they arise.
 If you need treatment for a facial injury, Siouxland Oral & Maxillofacial Surgery can help.
-For more severe injuries, be sure to seek emergency treatment as soon as possible; Dr. Miller and Dr. George are both on staff at local hospitals to treat serious facial injuries.
+For more severe injuries, be sure to seek emergency treatment as soon as possible; Dr. Miller, Dr. George, and Dr. Leet are on staff at local hospitals to treat serious facial injuries.